xiulinyang/compositional_drs_parsing/README.md

 # neural-symoblic-drt-parser

-The experiments done for my Master's thesis.
+The experiments done for my Master's thesis will be tracked here.